nclarius/tile-gaps/README.md

 1. Download and the code via GitHub (top right green button *Code* > *Download ZIP*) or KDE store (top right purple button *Download*) and unpack.
 2. In ` contents/code/main.js`, change the values `12` at the beginning of the file to your preferences.
-3. Recompile the script by starting a terminal window in the `tile-gaps` folder and running the command
+3. Reinstall the script by starting a terminal window in the `tile-gaps` folder and running the command

     ```bash
     plasmapkg2 --type kwinscript -u .